 Wales could see a huge return on investment and thousands of new jobs if the Welsh Government had more money to invest in low-carbon infrastructure, renewable energy projects and sustainable homes.

-With fears of a recession and redundancies in the wake of the Covid crisis, the TUC is calling on the UK government to provide funding for a jobs guarantee scheme.
+With recession and growing fears of redundancies in the wake of the Covid crisis, the TUC is calling on the UK government to provide funding for a jobs guarantee scheme.
 Decarbonisation should be part of the criteria for this scheme.
 In Wales, the job guarantee scheme should be managed and delivered by Welsh Government in social partnership with trade unions and employers in Wales.
+Read more about the TUC's calls on UK government in Rebuilding after recession: a plan for jobs and Voice and place: how to plan fair and successful paths to net-zero emissions.

 The trade union movement in Wales supports the fight to protect our planet for future generations.
 We are ready to rise to the challenge of the climate and nature crisis.